ISISComputingGroup/EPICS-refl/DatabaseServer/databaseserver_docs/database_server.rst

             ["IN:DEMO:SIMPLE:VALUE2", "ai", "Another description", "SIMPLE"]
          ]'

-**BLOCKSERVER:PVS:ACTIVE:MEDIUM**
+**BLOCKSERVER:PVS:ALL**

 ::

-    Command: caget -S %MYPVPREFIX%CS:BLOCKSERVER:PVS:ACTIVE:MEDIUM
+    Command: caget -S %MYPVPREFIX%CS:BLOCKSERVER:PVS:ALL
-    Gets the details for PVs in running IOCs with an interest level of "MEDIUM".
+    Gets the details for all with an interest level.
-    Returns a compressed and hexed JSON list of interesting PVs.
+    Returns a compressed and hexed JSON list of PVs.
     Example JSON (dehexed and decompressed):
         '[
             ["IN:DEMO:SIMPLE:VALUE1", "ai", "A description", "SIMPLE"],